-One of the first steps to planning any bridal shower is to decide on which bridal shower invitations you’ll be sending out to guests.
+One of the first steps to planning any bridal shower is to decide on which bridal shower invitations you’ll be sending out to the guest list.
 But before you can even do that, you’ll need to have a general idea of what you want these invitations to say.

 For example, if you’re hosting a couples shower, you would want to use wording that makes it clear it’s a coed event.
 Or perhaps your bride is set on a ‘display’ style shower, in which case you’ll need to inform guests to leave their gifts unwrapped.

-To help you decide on the exact bridal shower invitation wording that works best for you, we’ve broken this article down into four main parts:
+To help you decide on the exact bridal shower or wedding shower invitation wording that works best for you, we’ve broken this article down into four main parts.

 What to Include on Bridal Shower Invitations

-No matter what theme you have planned for the bridal shower, there are a few basic details that every invitation must include:
+No matter what bridal shower theme you have planned, there are four basic but important details that every invitation must include:

 No duh, right?
-Just be sure to use the bride’s first and last name so there’s absolutely no chance of confusion.
-For a couples-themed shower, be sure to include the groom’s name as well so guests know it’s not a girls-only event.
+Just be sure to use the bride’s name (first and last name!) so there’s absolutely no chance of confusion.
+For a couples-themed shower, be sure to include the groom’s name as well so guests know it’s not a girls-only event and that the celebration is for the happy couple.

 These three details are a must when it comes to wording your bridal shower invitations.
 To avoid any misunderstandings, include which day of the week the shower falls on and make sure the date is spelled out rather than in numerical form (i.e. April 24th, 2021 instead of 4/24/21).